A Fairly Odd Christmas: Plot

 The journey proves to be difficult, especially when the elves lose the path to Elmer.
-As they continue, Timmy and Crocker are separated from the others by a snowstorm.
+Timmy and Crocker are separated from the others by a snowstorm.
 Tootie, the fairies and the elves come across a penguin, who guides them to a bridge leading them to Elmer.
 Meanwhile, Timmy and Crocker come across a group of gingerbread men named GingerFred, GingerEd, GingerNed and GingerJed, who are willing to help them.
-Just then, a starving Crocker bites off GingerJed's head, enraging the gingerbread men who chase the two away.
+Just then, a starving Crocker bites off GingerJed's head, enraging the gingerbread men who chase them instead.
 The two eventually reach the other five and they escape and camp for the night.
 The following day, they come across the bridge, which is heavily damaged.
-The fairies help the others over, however, the still vengeful gingerbread men come, and in an attempt to get Crocker over, Timmy falls down, but manages to escape unscathed using candy canes given to him earlier by Santa.
+The fairies help the others over, however, the still vengeful gingerbread men come, and in an attempt to get Crocker over, Timmy falls down, but manages to clamber back up the cliff using candy canes as ice axes given to him earlier by Santa.

 Upon arriving at Elmer's house, Timmy asks Elmer why he is on the naughty list when he has been granting wishes for others.
-Elmer explains that with his fairies granting wishes for others, the wishes are causing more bad than good, supported by a series of clips presented by Elmer.
+Elmer explains that with his fairies granting wishes for others, the wishes are causing more bad than good.
 Having proven his point, Elmer refuses to take Timmy's name off the naughty list, leaving Timmy and the others upset that they could not fix Christmas.
-However, Crocker opens up to Timmy and explains that he respects him for having the courage to risk his life for Christmas.
+Crocker opens up to Timmy and explains that he respects him for having the courage to risk his life for Christmas.
 Overhearing this, and surprised that Timmy was able to even warm Crocker's heart, Elmer changes his mind and takes Timmy's name off the naughty list.

 Timmy and the others then take Elmer's vehicle to get back to the workshop, but realize that without Christmas spirit, the evil Winter Warlock (negativity and depression) has covered the whole planet.
 The elves explain that Timmy has a very small chance of saving Christmas now that Winter Warlock has blocked the path out of the North Pole.
 Timmy quickly puts on Santa's clothing, restoring power to the workshop, and gives orders to everyone else to prepare all the gifts.
-When they are ready, they find that all of the reindeer are missing (as Crocker unintentionally released all of them in an attempt to stay hidden).
-Using the magic van as a substitute, they barely manage to make it through Winter Warlock's Wrath and give all the presents to everyone.
+When they are ready, they find that all of the reindeer are missing (as Crocker unintentionally released them in an attempt to stay hidden).
+Using the magic van as a substitute, they manage to make it through Winter Warlock's Wrath and give presents to everyone.